Bela Shende: Career

-Bela Shende won the Zee Saregama reality TV singing contest at the age of 16.
+Bela Shende won the Zee Sa Re Ga Ma reality TV singing contest at the age of 16.

 Bela has lent her voice for various music directors most notably Ilayaraja, A. R. Rahman, Shankar–Ehsaan–Loy, Ajay–Atul, Yuvan Shankar Raja, Lalit Pandit, M. M. Keeravaani and Sohail Sen. She went on to receive the National Film Award for Best Female Playback Singer, for rendering the song "Khurkhura", in the year 2014 at the 61st National Film Awards.

 Bela's rendition of lavnis in the film Natarang won her widespread critical acclaim.
 Her renditions of "Apsara Aali" and "Vajle ki Bara" became cult songs over time.
 Initially she lent her voice to Aishwarya Rai Bachchan in the epic historical drama Jodhaa Akbar, directed by Ashutosh Gowariker.
 She then went ahead to lend her voice for Priyanka Chopra in the film What's Your Rashee?, another Ashutosh Gowariker directorial.

 In 2013 she became the sole voice of Kangana Ranaut in the musical drama Rajjo.
 The same year she sang Khurkhura for the film Tuhya Dharma Koncha which earned her National Award.
-Bela Shende next worked for A. R. Rahman in the Tamil film Kaaviya Thalaivan (2014 film), its Malayalam version Pradhinayagan and Telugu Version Premaalayam for three versions of two different songs respectively.
+Bela Shende next worked for A. R. Rahman in the Tamil film Kaaviya Thalaivan, its Malayalam version Pradhinayagan and Telugu Version Premaalayam for three versions of two different songs respectively.

 In 2016, she recorded the title song for the film Mohenjo Daro along with Arijit Singh, A.R.
 Rahman and Sanah Moidutty.
 The song was composed by A.R.
 Rahman with lyrics penned by Javed Akhtar.

 She sang the song "Marathi Breathless" from the album Kanherichi Phule which was composed and directed by Tejas Chavan.
 The album won the award for best music album at Chitra Padarpan Puraskar.